 Located just about 2 and a half hours from Vegas itself, a trip to Zion is a spectacular way to enjoy the stunning nature of the area, and get a good hike in.

-How to Get to Zion National Park from Las Vegas
+Getting to Zion from Las Vegas

 If you plan on driving from Las Vegas to Zion National Park yourself, you’ll find the drive to be straightforward and easy.